Yarima Ibrahim Abdullahi

-Yarima Ibrahim Abdullahi is a Nigerian administrator, banker and former minister for Housing, as well as Education and Works.
+Yarima Ibrahim Abdullahi (born 1 October 1939) is a Nigerian administrator, banker and former minister for Housing, as well as Education and Works.
 He is a graduate of Manchester University, Britain.
 He has also served as the Nigerian High Commissioner to Malaysia and Brunei.

+Early life and education

+Yarima Ibrahim was born on 1 October 1939, in Gombe state.
+He had his primary education at the elementary school Hassan Deba center primary school.